-COVID-19 is an emerging, rapidly evolving situation.
+COVID-19 is an continually, evolving situation.
 We will share information and resources on this page as new developments occur and we continue to respond to the impact on Regina Catholic Education Center.

 Communication & Notes

 8-20-21: Regina Return-to-Learn Update & Regina Specific FAQ

 Premise: Every effort will be made for Regina Catholic Education Center to operate as normal and routine as possible; however, the situation regarding COVID-19 and the Delta variant is fluid.
 As such, the information provided here today may change even before school begins on Monday, August 23rd.
 Regina is closely monitoring the virus pattern and its movement throughout Johnson County.
 Regina is also reviewing guidance provided by Johnson County Health Department (JCHD), Iowa Department of Public Health (IDPH), Center for Disease Control & Prevention (CDC), Iowa Department of Education (DOE), and the Diocese of Davenport.
 Please note: the guidance provided by these entities is not always consistent nor do they always align with one another.
 As such, Regina will proceed by making the best decisions for the students and staff while also adhering to the laws and best practices in virus prevention and containment.